MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.208.md

 (d) At each front outboard designated seating position, have a seat belt warning system that conforms to S7.3.

-S4.1.2.3 *Third option - lap and shoulder belt protection system with belt warning.*
+S4.1.2.3 *Third option—lap and shoulder belt protection system with belt warning.*

-S4.1.2.3.1 Except for convertibles and open-body vehicles, the vehicle shall -
+S4.1.2.3.1 Except for convertibles and open-body vehicles, the vehicle shall—

 (a) At each front outboard designated seating position have a seat belt assembly that conforms to S7.1 and S7.2 of this standard, and a seat belt warning system that conforms to S7.3.
 The belt assembly shall be either a Type 2 seat belt assembly with a nondetachable shoulder belt that conforms to Standard No. 209 (§ 571.209), or a Type 1 seat belt assembly such that with a test device restrained by the assembly the vehicle meets the frontal crash protection requirements of S5.1 in a perpendicular impact.